Go back to all articles

 • Ensure the program is ready for release

 Launching poorly tested products results in the piling up of tech debt, low user retention rates, and high maintenance costs.
-To avoid these issues, it’s crucial to follow a comprehensive software release checklist that ensures all stages of testing, including UAT, are completed efficiently.
-The company managers who had to handle post-release errors know how much more stressful and time-consuming it is to patch the software up when it’s live as opposed to running UAT when the product is still in development.
+To avoid these issues, it’s crucial to follow a comprehensive software release checklist that ensures all stages of testing, including UAT and performance tests for critical elements like APIs, are completed efficiently.
+For example, leveraging a reliable gRPC load testing tool can help ensure that high-performance APIs operate seamlessly under real-world traffic loads, adding confidence before release.
+Company managers who have had to handle post-release errors know how much more stressful and time-consuming it is to patch software up when it’s live as opposed to running UAT and load tests during development.

 • Get feedback from prospective users